Vibha17/CV_creator/README.md

 <div align="center">
   <img src="./frontend/public/logo.svg" alt="HexCode Logo" width="200"/>

-  # HexCode - Text-to-Website Generator
+  # HexCode - Portfolio Generator

-  *Transform your ideas into beautiful websites using natural language*
+  *Transform your ideas into a beautiful, deployable portfolio using natural language*
 </div>

 ---

 ## 🚀 Introduction

-HexCode is an innovative AI-powered website generator that bridges the gap between imagination and implementation.
-By leveraging advanced natural language processing (NLP) and intuitive user interfaces, users can create professional websites simply by describing their vision in plain text.
+HexCode is an innovative AI-powered portfolio builder that turns your personal and professional details into a polished, deployable portfolio website.
+By filling out multiple prompt-driven text areas—such as About, Projects, Skills, and Contact—you can instantly generate a complete portfolio tailored to your vision.

 Perfect for:
-- Non-technical users needing websites
-- Teams collaborating on web projects
+- Students or job seekers showcasing their work
+- Professionals wanting a quick personal site
+- Anyone who wants a deployable portfolio without coding

 ## ✨ Key Features

 ### Core Capabilities
-- 🎨 **Intelligent Design Generation**
+- 🎨 **Intelligent Portfolio Design**
-  - Convert text descriptions into responsive layouts
+  - Transform prompt entries for each section into a cohesive, responsive portfolio layout

 - 🔐 **Secure Authentication**
   - Google OAuth 2.0 integration
   - Secure session management

 - 👥 **Collaborative Editing**
   - Real-time multi-user collaboration

 ### User Experience
 - 🎯 **Intuitive Interface**
+  - Multiple text areas for different portfolio sections (About, Projects, Skills, Contact)
-  - Offers intuitive control over website layout and element placement through *Drag-and-Drop Functionality*
+  - Drag-and-Drop control for fine-tuning layout and element placement
-  - Real-time preview updates
+  - Live preview that updates as you edit

-  - Color Palette for personalizing the generated website's appearance with various colors
+- 🎨 **Color Palette Customization**
+  - Personalize your portfolio’s look with a variety of theme options

-- 🚀 **Deployment & Export**
+### 🚀 Deployment & Export
-  - One-click website deployment
-  - Complete code download (HTML, CSS, JS)
+- ⚡ **One-Click Deployment**
+  - Instantly publish your portfolio to a live URL

+- 💾 **Exportable Code**
+  - Download full HTML, CSS, and JavaScript for self-hosting or further customization

+---

+> Start crafting your professional presence today with HexCode’s effortless, AI-driven portfolio generator!

 ## 🛠️ Tech Stack